 - Trademarks: Per the USPTO, a trademark can be “any word, phrase, symbol, design or a combination of these” identifying the Intellectual Property owner’s goods or services.
 Famous trademarks include the Nike “swoosh,” said to be worth billions of dollars, and the name Coca-Cola in cursive script.

 - Copyrights: These offer protection of rights to published and unpublished original works of authorship, such as literary, dramatic, musical, artistic, audiovisual and architectural works.

 - Licensing agreements: These are contracts granting permission for one party to use another party’s brand, patent or trademark with terms spelling out royalties and other forms of compensation.

 - Likeness rights: These are the legal control of a person’s name and images.

 - Trade secrets: These protect company-specific formulas, databases, processes, customer lists and strategic plans with which a business makes money.

-Defining and protecting IP can be vitally important for any creative person, inventor or company seeking to protect their investment of time and resources.
+Defining and protecting intellectual property can be vitally important for any creative person, inventor or company seeking to protect their investment of time and resources.

-This question refers to determining who owns IP at the time of creation of the it and how IP can change hands via licensing or sale.
+This question refers to determining who owns the intellectual property at the time of creation of it and how IP can change hands via licensing or sale.
 Some rules of thumb are as follows: